nestybox/sysbox-ee/docs/user-guide/images.md

 Both of these are described in the sections below.

-## Preloading Inner Container Image with Docker Build
+## Preloading Inner Container Images with Docker Build

 You can use a simple Dockerfile to preload inner container images into a system container image.